lightbits/lightbits.github.io/euler2/euler2.markdown

 <!-- todo: figure? -->

-Notice how dragging the Tumbler, without releasing, is like our first strategy, where we accumulate small Euler angle increments obtained from gradient descent.
+Notice how dragging the Tumbler, without releasing, is like our first strategy, where we accumulate small angle increments obtained from gradient descent.
 (The difference being that gradient descent is not limited by a two-dimensional mouse peripheral; it can adjust all three angles.)

-As we have seen, this runs into gimbal lock if we drag it too far.
-But when you release, the orientation is "saved" and the Euler angles are reset to zero.
+As we have seen, this runs into gimbal lock if we drag it too far, however, when you release, the orientation is "saved" and the Euler angles are reset to zero.
 Therefore, as long as you release before the Euler angles get too big, you can safely avoid gimbal locking.

 We can apply this idea to gradient descent: instead of accumulating increments into global angles, we apply the rotation they represent to a rotation matrix that we keep track of.
 See, when we computed the gradient last time, we added or subtracted a delta around global Euler angles, like so: